-- A. Disability Leave: Leave up to one year to any regular employee who, as a result of an extended illness or injury, has exhausted the employee's accumulation of sick leave balance and bank.
+- A. Disability Leave: Leave up to one year to any regular employee who, because of an extended illness or injury, has exhausted the employee's accumulation of sick leave balance and bank.
 (Upon the request of the employee, the leave may be extended.)
-A supervisor may require an employee to furnish the human resources representative with a statement from a medical practitioner that supports the need for the leave.
-The supervisor may require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
-An employee who becomes disabled while on another type of leave of absence may apply for and receive disability leave status so the employee becomes eligible for disability pension. - B. Parental Leave (Maternity/Paternity/Adoption/Foster Care): Leave up to six months to a biological parent, adoptive parent, or foster parent who requests leave in conjunction with the birth, adoption, or placement of a child.
+An employee's Human Resources Office or Human Resources Designee may require an employee to furnish a statement from a medical practitioner that supports the need for the leave.
+An employee's Human Resources Office or Human Resources Designee may require this statement to provide information on when the employee will be able to return to work, including any restrictions on the employee's return to work.
+An employee who becomes disabled while on another type of leave of absence may apply for and receive disability leave status, so the employee becomes eligible for disability pension. - B. Parental Leave (Maternity/Paternity/Adoption/Foster Care): Leave up to six months to a biological parent, adoptive parent, or foster parent who requests leave in conjunction with the birth, adoption, or placement of a child.
 Leave may be extended up to one year by mutual consent between the employee and the appointing authority.
 (This leave may be used in addition to other leave provided in this plan.)